Licensed Mental Health Counselor, LMHC

 Julia has extensive training in Cognitive Behavioral Therapy (CBT) and Rational Emotive Behavior Therapy (REBT), a form of CBT.
 Her sessions are goal-oriented and solution-focused.
 She teaches clients how to problem-solve in the moment, increasing understanding of their thinking patterns and how these thoughts trigger unhelpful emotions and behaviors.
 Clients learn how to respond to these thoughts in a helpful, logical way instead.

-Julia is a creative and artistic thinker, and skillfully draws from both the most up-to-date therapeutic research and ancient understandings of mindfulness to help each client engage with their most authentic self.
+Julia is a creative thinker, and skillfully draws from both the most up-to-date therapeutic research and ancient understandings of mindfulness to help each client engage with their most authentic self.
 Her office is located in Williamsburg, a short walk from the Marcy Ave subway station.

 Anxiety – Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)